 (k) The State Election Commissioner shall prepare a package of Municipal Candidate Forms required by this section and instructions for completing and filing the forms.
-The Commissioner shall provide each municipality copies of the Municipal Candidate Forms package and publish the package on the State Election Commissioner's website.
-Municipalities and the Departments of Elections shall publish the Municipal Candidate Forms package on their websites, should such websites exist.
+The Commissioner shall provide each municipality copies of the Municipal Candidate Forms package and publish the package on the State Election Commissioner’s website.
+Municipalities and the Department offices shall publish the Municipal Candidate Forms package on their websites, should such websites exist.
 Municipalities shall maintain a sufficient supply of Municipal Candidate Forms packages to meet demand.

-(l ) A municipality shall submit the names of candidates for each office up for election to the Department of Elections no later than 1 business day following the filing deadlines for the elected positions.
+(l) A municipality shall submit the names of candidates for each office up for election to the Department office conducting the municipality’s election no later than 1 business day following the filing deadlines for the elected position.

 (m) A person may withdraw as a candidate by filing the form promulgated by the State Election Commissioner for that purpose with the municipality.